eafit-apolo/apolo-users/docs/source/software/applications/bayescan/bayescan-2.1/index.rst

 Performance Tests
 -----------------
-The following test was performed using a single compute-node in **Cronos**.
+The following test was performed in :ref:`Cronos <about_cronos>`.
 We were comparing the build-in version and our builded version described in this entry.
-As input, we use one the included tests of **BayeScan** source.
+As input, we use one of the included tests of **BayeScan** source.

-Slurm Script for build-in version test:
+Sbatch-slurm script for build-in version test:

 .. literalinclude:: src/sbatch
      :language: bash

-The test for our **builded version** was excuted by the example provided in this this entry.
+The test for our **builded version** was executed by the example provided in `Usage`_ section of this entry.

 .. note::
     As you can see in the sbatch script, the time was calculated using